 |Project (Group/Individual/Dissertation)||COURSEWORK (10000 - 15000 WORDS)||100|

-- Ability to collect, synthesize, interpret and present evidence or data on a specific research question through appropriate research methods and research design.
+- Reinforces the capacity to collect, synthesise, interpret, and present evidence or data on a specific research question through appropriate research methods and research design.

 - Ability to independently research a topic under supervision